mvollebregt/AndroidGradle/README.md

 3. Follow the steps in *Setting the Android SDK dir* as described above

-4. Go to the root folder (containing README.md) and type `gradle _AndroidProjectTest_:eclipse`
+4. Go to the root folder (containing README.md) and type `gradle :_AndroidProjectTest_:eclipse`

 5. In Eclipse: import the generated existing project into the workspace

-6. Follow the steps *Setting up Eclipse test configuration*
+6. Follow the steps in *Setting up Eclipse test configuration* as described above

 ### Attention
 * You can change the project names _AndroidProject_ and _AndroidProjectTest_ into _XXX_ and _XXX_Test.